0xPolygon/polygon-docs/docs/cdk/specification/validium-vs-zkevm.md

 Polygon CDK running in validium mode inherits the core functionalities of zkEVM rollup mode and adds a [data availability layer](dac.md).

 !!! danger
     How can we say that validium inherits from zkEVM rollup when zkEVM rollup is unavailable?
+Do we mean non-CDK zkEVM rollup?
+We need to say so.

 ## Key differences